casestudy-2026/assessment/README.md

 ## Submission Guidelines
 Please create a Github repository containing your submission and send us an email containing a link to the repository.
+While we do not discourage the use of AI, we would appreciate if you submit your individual reasoning particularly for sections 2 and 4.
+If using AI, explain how you would prompt AI what was the response you got and how you would apply that to the problem statement on hand.

 Dos:
 - Frequent commits
 - Descriptive commit messages
-- Clear documentation
+- Clear documentation of your reasoning and intent
 - Comments in your code

 Donts: